 Eligibility will again be checked prior to candidates being enrolled in Methods courses.
-Candidates must receive positive recommendations from their early field experience in order to enroll in EDUC 3200, 3420, 3700, or MUSC 3032/3033, or ART 3920.
+Candidates must receive positive recommendations from their early field experience in order to enroll in EDUC 3200, 3420, 3700, or MUSC 3032/3033, or ART 3920, or SPAN 3700.

-Decision Point 3: Enrollment in Capstone (Student Teaching)
+Decision Point 3: Enrollment in Capstone (Student Teaching Experience)

-Applications for student teaching are available on the Education website under “Department Forms.”
-Applications must be submitted at least two terms before student teaching.
+The Student Teaching-Internship Placement Request Form is available on the Education website under “Department Forms.”
+Requests must be submitted at least two terms before student teaching.
 Candidates' records will again be reviewed before student teaching placement to assure the following criteria for eligibility are met:

 - GPA (see Admission requirements);